billahdotdev/Concept-wise-javaScript-Projects/README.md

-# concept wise JavaScript Projects
+# 30 JavaScript Projects by Concept – From Basics to Advanced (concept wise JavaScript Projects)

 # 1. Variables and Data Types (Service Charge Calculator)